-Top 20 Best Cool Grinders for Weed in 2017
+Top 20 Best Cool Grinders for Weed in 2018

 Find more Green Mushroom With Weed Grinder information and reviews here.

-13. Best of Cool Grinders – Clever Design: Creative Jet Weed Grinder
+13. Best of Cool Grinders – Clever Design: Herb Weed and Spices Grinder

 A cool grinder isn’t required to have some super stand-out design or element.
 No, it can be a cool grinder because it simply looks amazing, and has an eye-catching design.
-This grinder by Creative Jet did exactly that.
-They took a simple winking smiley face, removed an eye and replaced it with a pot leaf, and voila–sick weed grinder.
-It measures 1.8″ and is made with a durable Zinc alloy.
+The Herb Weed and Spices Grinder does exactly that.
+They took a pot leaf, added a smiley face, and voila–sick weed grinder.
+It measures 2.5″ and is made with a durable aluminum alloy.
 A magnet holds the top in place, to ensure your bud doesn’t spill.
 Perfect for travel and putting a smile on your face.

-Buy the Creative Jet Weed Grinder here.
+Buy the Herb Weed and Spices Grinder here.

 Pros:

-- Great size for travel
+- Can be broken down to three-pieces for travel

-- Has an awesome smiley face design on the top
+- Has an awesome design on the top

 - Made of heavy-duty, durable materials